Bharathkarnati2/bookstore/bookstore/TESTREADME.md

 ### Notes
 - Test results and **coverage reports** are generated automatically in **CI/CD pipeline**.
-- The **coverage report** is uploaded as an artifact in GitHub Actions.
+- The **coverage report** can be downloaded from:
+  GitHub Actions → Workflow Run → Artifacts section → `coverage-report`